 - ½ cup flour, all-purpose or gluten free*

 - 2 cups fresh blueberries

-- Preheat oven to 350° F. Grease an 8-inch pie plate or round cake pan and sprinkle with a little granulated sugar.
+- Preheat oven to 350° F. Grease or spray an 8-inch pie plate or round cake pan with avocado or coconut oil, and sprinkle with granulated sugar.

-- Can serve warm, but cool completely before removing whole clafoutis from pan.
-Store chilled.
+- Clafoutis is classically served warm, but cool completely before sliding the whole clafoutis from the pie plate or pan.

 - Store chilled, reheat gently until warm to serve.